squidcloudio/squid-samples/todo-angular/frontend/README.md

 ### Frontend

-1. Go to the frontend directory and install the npm dependencies:
+1.Please navigate to the frontend directory and proceed with installing the npm dependencies:

 ```
 npm install
 ```

-2. Run the application:
+2. Use the command to start the application:

 ```
 npm start